Estonian national road 2: Grand highway plans of the 1930s

 The 1930s saw ambitious highway construction initiatives, inspired by Western European motor roads and accelerated by preparations for the planned 1940 Helsinki Olympics.
 A new Tallinn–Riga highway was designed to pass via Paide and Põltsamaa, running arrow-straight from Tallinn to Põltsamaa.
-The designed road had a width of 8 metres, with a granite foundation and topped with gravel, and a speed limit of 150 km/h.
-In Viljandimaa the road would've passed straight across Parika bog and over large valleys.
-The route between Tallinn and Paide would've shortened by 21 kilometres, 24 kilometres total between Tallinn and Tartu.
+The designed road had a width of 8 m, with a granite foundation and topped with gravel, and a speed limit of 150 km/h.
+In Viljandimaa the road would have passed straight across the Parika bog and over large valleys.
+The route between Tallinn and Paide would have shortened by 21 km, 24 km total between Tallinn and Tartu.

 Construction began from Tallinn in December 1934, employing up to 450 people.
-With the highway costing 2.4 million kroons but very little money allocated by the state, construction was slow and only 8 kilometres of road (up to Assaku) were constructed by 1940.
+With the highway costing 2.4 million kroons but very little money allocated by the state, construction was slow and only 8 km of road (up to Assaku) were constructed by 1940.

 World War II and Soviet occupation

 Bridges along the route were of critical military value and were destroyed by both retreating and advancing forces.
 Post-war Estonia faced severe infrastructure loss.
 Ferries and temporary wooden bridges were used initially.
 Permanent concrete bridges were opened at Kärevere only in 1954 and Puurmani in 1957.

 By the late 1940s, the Soviet authorities prioritised the Tallinn–Mäo–Põltsamaa–Tartu route over Piibe.
 The highway attained all-Union importance, one of three such highways in Estonia (alongside Tallinn-Pärnu, Tallinn-Narva).
 It was, however, was nothing more than a twisty and tight gravel road, prone to disappearing in blizzards.
-In 1947, only 4,4 kilometres of highway was dust-free, and this too near urban areas.
+In 1947, only 4.4 km of highway was dust-free, and this too near urban areas.

 The highway was covered in blacktop fully only by 1960, but with no foundation works undertaken, it was prone to falling apart.
 Works were undertaken in the following years to construct a proper bed, covered with asphalt concrete.
 Major Soviet-era projects included Põltsamaa bypass (1960) and Laeva bypass (1978).